Check your user fees and find your exemption card

 - Treatment of certain forms of periodontitis (in Norwegian:periodontitt)

 Dentists and dental hygienists are not bound by the defined reimbursement rates.
 They set their own prices.
-Even if you have an exemption card, you must still pay the difference between the price charged by the dentist/dental hygienist and the amount covered by the Norwegian National Insurance Scheme.
+Even if you have an exemption card, you still have to pay the difference between the price charged by the dentist/dental hygienist and the amount covered by the Norwegian National Insurance Scheme.

 Rehabilitation: User fees at approved rehabilitation centres that have a contract with a regional health authority.